 Author: Nagi | RecipeTin Eats

 2cupsplain flour (all purpose flour)(level cups, unsifted, not packed), + keep 1/4 cup extra for dusting & adjusting dough

 Melt butter in milk: Combine butter and milk and heat until butter is just melted - on stove or in microwave.

 Knead 2 minutes: Sprinkle work surface with flour then knead for a few minutes until it is smooth - it doesn't need much kneading.
 Add extra flour if the dough is too sticky.

 Rest 30 minutes: Wrap with cling wrap and rest at room temperature for 30 minutes or so.

 Keep wrapped in tea towel: Stack the cooked bread and keep wrapped with a tea towel - the moisture helps soften the surface, making them even more pliable.
 Continue to cook with remaining pieces.

 Brush with butter or oil (optional): Brush or spray bread with olive oil or melted butter, for a more luxurious finish.
 Or even with melted butter mixed with minced garlic for a garlic butter version!

 1. Higher heat and the thinner the dough = crispier crust, though still pliable inside, the thin crispy crust on the outside might crack when you roll it.
 This is how I make naan.
 The larger darker brown spots on the bread (see image in post) make it look like authentic naan, just like what you get at Indian restaurants!
 (If you got the time, here's my proper naan recipe made with yeast.
 It's just like you get at Indian restaurants - super soft and fluffy!)2.
 STORING: Dough keeps in the refrigerator for around 3 days.
 Tip: Roll out the rounds, ready to cook.
 Just make sure you use baking paper or cling wrap to keep the pieces separated, flour will not suffice.Cooked breads keep really well in the freezer!3.
 Wholemeal flour - Works great with WHOLE WHEAT flour, does not work with almond flour.
 See note 4 for Gluten Free.4.
 Dairy free / vegan substitutions: A reader tried the original recipe then reported back that it also worked just as great substituting the butter with olive oil and almond milk for the dairy milk to make it a vegan / dairy free version.
 Brilliant!
 Another reader has also made this with coconut oil and reported it works great.5.
-This works pretty well with Gluten Free flour.
+Gluten free option - This works pretty well with Gluten Free flour.
 You may need a bit of extra flour to roll it out - just add more as required.
 The texture is a bit different - a bit chewy, and you may not be able to roll them out into neat rounds like pictured.
 6. Use this for:Gyros, Souvlaki, as naan for curries like Butter Chicken, Chickpea Curry or Beef Rendang.7.
-Recipe source: Flatbread by Julie Goodwin.8.
+Recipe source: Based on this Flatbread by Julie Goodwin.8.
 Nutrition per flatbread.